Tenyeko/Shopping-cart/README.md

-I have created create a simple shopping cart application that allows users to add and remove items, update quantities, and calculate the total cost. here is my deployed link https://virgo-cart.netlify.app/
+I have created a simple shopping cart application that allows users to add and remove items, update quantities, and calculate the total cost. here is my deployed link https://virgo-cart.netlify.app/